World Economic Forum: Coronavirus and green recovery

-Global Future Councils

-The Network of Global Future Councils meets annually in the United Arab Emirates and virtually several times a year.
-The second WEF annual meeting was held in Dubai in November 2017, when there were 35 distinct councils focused on a specific issue, industry or technology.
-In 2017 members met with representatives and partners of WEF's new Center for the Fourth Industrial Revolution.
-Ideas and proposals are taken forward for further discussion at the World Economic Forum Annual Meeting in Davos-Klosters in January.

 Global Shapers Community

-The Global Shapers Community (GSC), an initiative of World Economic Forum, selects young leaders below 30 years old based on their achievement and potential to be change agents in the world.
+The Global Shapers Community (GSC), an initiative of World Economic Forum, selects young leaders below 30 years old to be change agents in the world.
 Global Shapers develop and lead their city-based hubs to implement social justice projects that advance the mission of World Economic Forum.
 The GSC has over 10,000 members in 500+ hubs in 154 countries.
 Some critics see the WEF's increasing focus on activist areas such as environmental protection and social entrepreneurship as a strategy to disguise the true plutocratic goals of the organisation.

-Project Divisions

-Projects are divided into 17 areas of impact: Arts and Culture, Cities & Urbanization, Civic Participation, Climate Change, Covid-19 Response, Education, Entrepreneurship, Fourth Industrial Revolution, Gender equality, Global Health, Migration, Shaping the Future, Sustainable Development, Values, Water, #WeSeeEqual, and Workforce and Employment.

-In Sustainable Development, the community has launched the Shaping Fashion Initiative involving the hubs of Dusseldorf, Corrientes, Lahore, Davao, Milan, Lyon, Quito, Taipei, and others.

-In Entrepreneurship, Bucharest has hosted the Social Impact Award since 2009.
-It runs education and incubation programs in more than 20 countries in Europe, Africa, and Asia and has impacted 1000+ young social entrepreneurs aged 14-30 years old.
-In North America, New York has hosted the OneRise startup accelerator since 2021.

-Future of work

-In regards to the future of work, the 2020 WEF set the goal of providing better jobs, access to higher quality education and skills to 1 billion people by 2030.

 The Great Reset

 In May 2020, the WEF and the Prince of Wales's Sustainable Markets Initiative launched "The Great Reset" project, a five-point plan to enhance sustainable economic growth following the global recession caused by the COVID-19 pandemic lockdowns.
-"The Great Reset" was to be the theme of WEF's Annual Meeting in August 2021.
+"The Great Reset" was to be the theme of WEF's annual meeting in August 2021.

 According to forum founder Schwab, the intention of the project is to reconsider the meaning of capitalism and capital.
 While not abandoning capitalism, he proposes to change and possibly move on from some aspects of it, including neoliberalism and free-market fundamentalism.
 The role of corporations, taxation and more should be reconsidered.
 International cooperation and trade should be defended and the Fourth Industrial Revolution also.

 The forum defines the system that it wants to create as "Stakeholder Capitalism".
-The forum support Trade unions.
+The forum supports trade unions.

+The 'Great Reset' has also been the target of several debunked conspiracy theories, which heavily overlap with related conspiracy theories concerning the 'New World Order', Qanon, and COVID-19.